populationgenomics/cpg-cost-control/README.md

 ## Add billing budgets

-Create a separate budget for each project that you'd like to cap billing for.
+Create a separate budget for each project that you'd like to cap billing for:

-- It's important to **set the budget name to the project ID** (not the project name).
-That's how the Cloud Function can determine which project a notification corresponds to.
+1. Go to "Billing".
+1. Go to "Budgets & Alerts".
+1. Click "Create Budget".
-- Connect the budget to the shared Pub/Sub `budget-notifications` topic of the `billing-admin` project.
+1. Set the name of the budget identical to the _project ID_ (not the project name!) of your project.
+1. Select your new project from the drop-down "Projects".
+1. In the "Amount" section, set a non-zero target amount.
+1. In the "Actions" section, select "Connect a Pub/Sub topic to this budget".
+In the dropdown menu, select the topic `projects/billing-admin-290403/topics/budget-notifications`.
+If you can't see the topic, click on "Switch project" in that dropdown menu and select `billing-admin-290403`, and you should be able to see the topic.
+1. Click Finish.

 ## Testing

-To test the full setup, you can publish the following Pub/Sub message to the `budget-notifications` topic in the `billing-admin` project, replacing `$TEST_PROJECT` accordingly.
+To test the full setup, you can publish the following Pub/Sub message to the `budget-notifications` topic in the `billing-admin-290403` project, replacing `$TEST_PROJECT` accordingly.
 However, make sure that it's not a problem to shut down the whole project when billing gets disabled temporarily.
 If there are any issues, check the logs for the `gcp-cost-control` Cloud Function.